status-im/help.status.im/docs/en/your-profile-and-preferences/reset-your-notification-settings.md

   - navigation
 ---

-# Reset your notifications settings
+# Reset your notification settings

 !!! note ""
     Currently, you can only reset your notifications settings using Status mobile.